-A look at my December as a mom, teacher & primary family vacation planner.
+A look at December as a mom, teacher & primary family travel planner.

 It’s December, the “most wonderful time of the year,” which I wholeheartedly agree with, but we can not deny that it is also the busiest time!